wagerfield/nuxt-stack/docs/guide/rationale.md

 ## Why SASS over Stylus or PostCSS?

-Prettier doesn't currently support Stylus and some flavours of PostCSS, so SASS was chosen as the default CSS preprocessor.
+Prettier doesn't currently support Stylus and some flavours of PostCSS custom syntax.

+SASS was chosen as the default CSS preprocessor due to it's popularity, maturity, stability and formatting support from Prettier.

 What about LESS?
 Though Prettier does support LESS, [SASS is the more popular of the two][sass-vs-less].